denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 {% endhighlight %}

 The main point is that every custom Event should have unique identifier, which we will use later in our manager.
 For simplicity I'll use generated string here, but I would recommend you to hash such strings.
-I think I'll improve it asap.
+I've already added hashed strings usage to my engine, so you can check it out [here](https://github.com/denyskryvytskyi/ElvenEngine/blob/master/Engine/src/Core/StringId.h).

 Let me to show you example of custom event:
 {% highlight cpp %}